DigitalPublishingToolkit/TOD50/md/26BiographiesEng.md

 organizations such as the *Coalizão de Mídias Periféricas*; *Faveladas, Quilombolas e Indígenas*; *Coletivo Maré 0800*; and *Frente de Mobilização da Maré*.

+**Paola Sartoretto** is an Associate Professor in Media and Communication at the School of Education and Communication, Jönköping University, Sweden where she coordinates the international MSSc in Sustainable Communication.
+Her research interests are in the intersection between communication, political participation, and social change, with a focus on communication among marginalized groups.
+Sartoretto has also conducted research in collaboration with social movements in Brazil and co-edited with Sandra Jeppesen the anthology *Media Activist Research Ethics* (2020) published by Palgrave in the IAMCR series *Global Transformations in Media and Communication Research*.

 ## Contributors: